ShayOfir/MSA/README.md

 # General Info
 Multi-perturbation Shapley-value analysis is a method for multivariate, game-theoretical [lesion-symptom mapping](https://www.nature.com/articles/nrn1521) (finding the neural correlates of certain symptom or behavior using anatomical lesion data of brain-injured patients and their behavioral measurements).
-A full an detailed descirption of the method could be found in the [here](https://www.mitpressjournals.org/doi/10.1162/0899766041336387) and [here](https://doi.org/10.1162/artl.2006.12.3.333), while an example for usage in lesion-symptom mapping could be found [here](10.1002/hbm.20797), [here](10.1186/s12868-016-0275-6) and [here](10.1002/hbm.23601) .
-This toolbox was implemented and fully presented in an article under review (a full reference will be included once the article is accepted and published).
+A full an detailed descirption of the method could be found in the [1](https://www.mitpressjournals.org/doi/10.1162/0899766041336387) and [2](https://doi.org/10.1162/artl.2006.12.3.333), while an example for usage in lesion-symptom mapping could be found [3](10.1002/hbm.20797), [4](10.1186/s12868-016-0275-6) and [5](10.1002/hbm.23601) .
+This toolbox was implemented and fully presented in the following article [6](https://doi.org/10.1002/hbm.26105) .
 Shortly, Assuming that a network of brain regions are involved in a certain behavior, each brain region is considered as a player in a coalitional game, and the measured behavioral score when all regions are intact is the game worth.
 Shapley value is the unique fair division of the game's worth between players, and is usually computed using all the possible player-coalitions.

 The current implementation of MSA uses a uses only coalitions with a certain (user-defined) maximal perturbation depth (i.e., coalitions in which the number of injured / perturbed regions is limited), via a novel formula.
 This approach is beneficial from both biological and computation point of view.
 The performance of these coalitions is estimated using a prediction algorithm, related to K-nearest neighbours method, which could be replaced by any predictor the user desires (although we recommend against it to all but most advanced users).
+Moreover, we show in [6](https://doi.org/10.1002/hbm.26105) that this appraoch produce consistent results, in contrast the "estimated MSA approach" [7](10.1002/hbm.24987).

 The main program recieves a matrix of patients' lesion and behavior data and several parameters (see [Input & Output](#input-output) section for detailes) and outputs the corresponding Shapley values, in addition to its calibrated version (which is used to overcome prediction bias) and inferential statistics (p-values, confidence intervals and others measures related to bootstrap or jacknife techniques).

 # Technologies
 The toolbox was created and tested using: